Dr. Yoichiro Kanno (Principal Investigator; Associate Professor)

 - Thesis: An experimental test of intra- and inter-specific competition between invasive western mosquitofish (Gambusia affinis) and native plains topminnow (Fundulus sciadicus).

-- Current position: PhD student, Colorado State University
+- Current position: PhD candidate, Colorado State University

 Audrey Harris (MS 2021)